 GMF History Audio: The Origins

-Dr. Guido Goldman, currently co-chairman of GMF’s Board of Trustees, was an integral part of the organization’s beginnings in 1972.
+Dr. Guido Goldman, Founder and Chairman Emeritus, was an integral part of the organization’s beginnings in 1972.
 Involved in virtually all aspects of the inception, he offered his insights in an audio interview on GMF’s founding.